A gilded and enamelled British 1964 sixpence coin pendant with necklace.

 - Listing Summary

-- The sixpence coin has a lucky connotation in British culture and became a souvenir and collector's coin after the British currency was decimalized in 1971.
-This 1964 sixpence coin has been gold-plated and enamelled and then processed into a necklace pendant with a gold-tone necklace.
-It is a brand new second-hand item with no signs of wear.
+- The sixpence coin holds a connotation of good fortune in British culture.
+After the decimalization of British currency in 1971, it became a commemorative and collectible item.
+This 1964 sixpence coin has been gilded and enamelled, then repurposed into a necklace pendant, accompanied by a gold-tone chain.
+It is a new-old stock item with no signs of wear.

 Shipping Fees and More